Things have changed in London as everywhere.

 Nor is she a passive or inactive entity.
 Like any city, she acts on you and she can be very demanding.
 I hold her partially responsible for the death of one of my oldest friends, a Londoner of many years standing.
 London poisoned her heart with the longing for things which were, in the end, not attainable.

 Demanding or not and perhaps partly because she is demanding, London is a portal of paradise to me.
 I have others too, physical and metaphorical.
 They invite you through onto a plain covered with treasures and many of them buried.
-The perfume called Caleche made by the French luxury goods firm, Hermès, is another such.
-She opened a fragrant door in a season of great difficulty.

 I was never afraid in London, even at Waterloo at one in the morning.